alfonso-torres/eng84_Cloud_Computing_AWS/README.md

 9. Install all the dependencies, run the app and check if it is listening in the browser.

 deploy instance = vagrant up

-- __Two-Tier Architecture:__

-The difference is that when we configure our virtualization environment with vagrant, we use the monolith architecture, it means, everything in the same place, with no backup.
-All the code and the different parts of it are built together.

-Now what we have is 2-Tier Architecture.
-A two-tier architecture is a software architecture in which a presentation layer or interface runs on a client, and a data layer or data structure gets stored on a server.
-Separating these two components into different locations represents a two-tier architecture, as opposed to a single-tier architecture.
-Two tier architecture provides added security to the DBMS(A database management system) as it is not exposed to the end-user directly.
-It also provides direct and faster communication.

-Wherewith our scenario is the following:

-- 2 different machines on the same cloud, eg:
-- Ubuntu 16.04 app EC2 with Nodejs and Nginx - Public IP
-- Ubuntu 16.04 for Mongo DB - No public IP, only accessible from the app machine.

 - __EC2:__